dribnet/purvs/README.md

-## Ps4
+## Ps4 Paramaterised Map

-I have transfered the code from my ps3 to create this infinite stary sky.
-The zooming and panning work well but the colour and scale of elements need to be changed in the next version.
+I spent most time to work on the colour scheme and the layout of the clouds.
+Now the texture is more reliable comparing to my last verion.
+The more details of the clouds and stars will be drawn after zoom in.